Shell Spells

 -

-should fork a new child process to execute the requested command.
+shell_runshould fork a new child process to execute the requested command.
 The parent (the shell) process should wait for the child process to terminate and then return to the next command prompt.The function should also do error-checking whenever using the system’s process management functions.
-You may find that additional helper functions used within
+You may find that additional helper functions used within shell_runare also useful.
+For now, you will implement only foreground processes, but later, you will grow this function to handle background processes as well.

-should wait for a foreground process with the given ID to exit.
+shell_wait_fgshould wait for a foreground process with the given ID to exit.
 It should do error-checking and provide return values according to the specification given in the starter code comments.
 For now, this is mostly a thin wrapper around the standard functions for waiting.
 It will be convenient to have it wrapped up when we extend its functionality later.

 Reference